charlotte-os/.github/profile/README.md

 - Graceful failure mechanisms that avoid total system failure to the extent possible by making any kernel function that can fail return a Result unless the error absolutely cannot be recovered from at all.
 - Intuitive and easy to use text based and graphical interfaces
 - Atomic update and installation transactions for all software including OS components with easy rollback
-- A pure monolithic kernel (Nova) which cannot be dynamically modified or extended in any way after it is compiled to prevent tampering and eliminate an entire category of security vulnerabilities and potential stability issues.
+- A pure monolithic kernel which cannot be dynamically modified or extended in any way after it is compiled to prevent tampering and eliminate an entire category of security vulnerabilities and potential stability issues.
 - others to be determined in the course of development

 ### How can I get involved?